SIMEXP/niak/niak_tutorial_fmri_preprocessing.md

 # fMRI preprocessing
 This tutorial shows how to run the NIAK fMRI preprocessing pipeline, using a limited set of options.
 See the [documentation](http://niak.simexp-lab.org/pipe_preprocessing.html) of the pipeline for a more comprehensive list of options.
-Download the tutorial as a notebook [here](https://raw.githubusercontent.com/SIMEXP/niak_tutorials/master/fmri_preprocessing/niak_tutorial_fmri_preprocessing.ipynb) and a matlab script [here](https://raw.githubusercontent.com/SIMEXP/niak_tutorials/master/fmri_preprocessing/niak_tutorial_fmri_preprocessing.m).
-We recommend to use [jupyter](http://jupyter.org/) from a niak docker container, as described in the [NIAK installation page](http://niak.simexp-lab.org/niak_installation.html).
+Download the tutorial as a notebook [here](https://raw.githubusercontent.com/SIMEXP/niak_tutorials/master/niak_tutorial_fmri_preprocessing.ipynb) and a matlab script [here](https://raw.githubusercontent.com/SIMEXP/niak_tutorials/master/niak_tutorial_fmri_preprocessing.m).

 ## Preparing files
 First download a small fMRI dataset, with a structural scan.
 Be aware that all raw and derivatives data will be generated in the current folder.
 Note that you will need to manually remove the `data_test_niak_mnc1` and `fmri_preprocess` folders to restart this tutorial from scratch.